Updated on April 15th, 2020

 We’re regularly wiping and sanitizing the insides & outsides of tubes and the buttons on the drive-ups.
 We also swap tubes out for additional cleaning.
 In addition, we’re sending out clean, unused pens for each transaction so feel free to take it with you!

 Feel free to call us at 352-1822 or 756-4771.
-If we are unable to help you over the phone or at the drive-up we are happy to schedule an appointment.
+If we are unable to help you over the phone or at the drive-up we are happy to make alternate arrangements to meet you outside of the bank lobby for your protection and for the protection of our staff.
 We understand that some processes or transactions still need to be done in person.

 Simply call ahead at 352-1822 or 756-4771, we’ll make arrangements to meet you at our door and process your order.